Stories and poems borne from heuristic, mystical philosophy. Funny stuff, strange stuff, under the influence stuff.

 2009: Finally finding some solace, gray panther in college, breaths of fresh air one semester at a time, great profs, something very cool here at last.
 Yoga, madly writing, yay, 24 track recording, composing, web music collaboration, NetFlix, grandchildren, too much to mow green lawn, sparsity of apt females, paying taxes, keeping up, getting older.... not enough.
 All shades of gray emotion, except for this flaming surge of writing.
 Yearning for company and good conversation: poring over old grave-sites is just not enough.
 I feel like some kind of mirror universe Rip van Winkle who has awakened long ago in mouldering Astoria: is this it?
 The end?

+Not here before I was born: where was I?
+Not here after I die: where will I go?
 And I am, yet still, now and forever, being as close to birth as ever I will be and as far away from death as ever I will be.